 7. Schedule to pick up the vehicle yourself: Depending on the location of the seller, this may be a difficult step for some.
 But seeing the car in person before you have paid for it is very important, and you can save money by driving the car home yourself.
 The cheapest delivery method is generally a minimum of $, the costs of a round trip ticket and gas to drive the car home are usually much cheaper.
 I say round trip ticket for two reasons.
 First, you should always have a method home because you may not like what you see when you go to pick up the car.
 And second, a round-trip ticket can be the same price or sometimes cheaper than a one-way ticket.

 8. Negotiate a way to return the car if you don’t like what you see: Some people may be compelled to pay for a car they have doubts about even if they don’t like what they see.
 Even though you are obligated to pay for an auction you won online, you are not obligated to pay for the vehicle if you find problems you never saw listed in the auction.
 Don’t be intimidated and be prepared to walk away if you have serious doubts.

 10. Have the car inspected before you return home: I’m no mechanic, and I have no idea what to look for when inspecting a vehicle.
-So when I purchased my car on eBay, I called a mechanic in the sellers area who agreed to do a general inspection of the car the same day I picked it up.
-An inspection is a cost effective way of letting you know if you have a lemon under the hood.
-The last thing you need is to be on the highway when you’re engine gives, 500 miles away from home.
+So when I purchased my car on eBay, I called a mechanic in the seller’s area who agreed to do a general inspection of the car the same day I picked it up.
+An inspection is a cost-effective way of letting you know if you have a lemon under the hood.
+The last thing you need is to be on the highway when your engine gives out, 500 miles away from home.